vladimir-popov/labyrinth/CODE_CONVENTION.md

 ## Short naming convention

- - The "CameCase" is not used at all.
+ - The "CamelCase" is not used at all.
  - Abbreviations are acceptable.
  - Functions should be named only in snake_case.
  - Variables should be named in snake_case, or as a short abbreviation: